ARTmonday: Anne Packard

 pack portAnne Packard

-3 thoughts on “ARTmonday: Anne Packard”
+3 responses to “ARTmonday: Anne Packard

-1. Very, very lovely work.
+2. Very, very lovely work.
 Thanks for the intro.
 I’m particularly fond of her soft colors and even softer edges.
 It’s soothing without being banal or commercial.